| The Editorial Process

 Case report, Editorial, Letter To Editor, Original Article, Review Article, Short Communication:

-3000-3500 word limit for original and review articles and 1200-1500 word limit for case report including table, images, graphs, and other supporting material (if applicable) up to 6 no will be applicable.
+4000 word limit for original and review articles and 1500 word limit for case reports including tables, images, graphs, and other supporting material (if applicable) up to 6 no will be applicable.
 Higher than the recommended limit will increase the pdf page count, hence additional fees will be applicable.
 Please refer to submission guidelines as per the manuscript type.

 (As mandated by the Indian Government and based on the GST Law and procedures, Wolters Kluwer India Private Ltd, would be charging GST @18% on fees collected from Indian authors with effect from 1st July 2017.
 The said tax will be in addition to the prices maintained on the website to be collected from the authors and will be paid to the Indian Government..)